 Don’t worry too much about a small stain on your favourite top, this can easily be fixed in Photoshop, but pleased take a few minutes to iron out creases as they tend to be quite noticeable in photos.

-When choosing colours I usually recommend to my clients to go for a colour which goes well with their logo, or at least isn’t going to clash.
-For example, if your logo/brand/website is all pastel colours, a bright red top and lipstick might look out of place in your instagram feed or “About me” page.
+When choosing colours I usually recommend to my clients to go for a colour that goes well with their logo, or at least isn’t going to clash.
+For example, if your logo/brand/website is all pastel colours, a bright red top and lipstick might look out of place on your Instagram feed or “About me” page.

 Nina Whitehead of Edits Styling says: “My top tip would be to know what colours suit you and your personal characteristics.
 When you know the colours that match your skin tone, your hair & eye colour then you are able to match make-up and clothes to your ‘right’ colours.
 This will also make you feel confident about what colours to wear when having your headshot done & ensure that you look fabulous in the photos! ”

-Even if you need one single headshot, it’s always a couple of different tops with you and see what works best.
+Even if you need one single headshot, I would suggest bringing a couple of different tops with you and see what works best.
 Sometimes your favourite top isn’t the one that works best for the camera.
 Generally, textures and layers do add interest and make for a more pleasing photo, and the same top with and without a jacket is an easy way to achieve two different looks.
-During the shoot, I will show you the photos at the back of the camera so that we can finetune together.
+During the shoot, I will show you the photos at the back of the camera so that we can fine-tune together.

 Another good reason for bringing a selection of clothes is that it will give you more variety to choose from when picking your favourite(s).
 You may, for example, need a more formal photo for LinkedIn and a more relaxed look for Instagram.

-Is your business headshot long overdue?
+Is your professional headshot long overdue?
 You can find out more about my services here: https://www.stephaniebelton.com/professional-headshots-st-albans/